sun-runners/ngSrcs/README.md

 usage
 -----

-Make sure you include the module in your application config
+Make sure you include the module 'ngSrcs' in your application config

 ```
 angular.module('myApp', [